Cost Data Analyst - Senior Cost Manager

 • Ensure compliance with data policies and regulations.

-• Continuously evaluate and improve data tools and processes.
-This requires regular engagement with various stakeholders and client departments to collate lessons learnt and to allow effective improvements to be identified.
+• Continuously evaluate and improve data tools and processes, engaging with various stakeholders and client departments to capture lessons learned and identify effective improvements.

 Qualifications